DaveBenham/VenomModules/README.md

 ##### Sqr Shape Mode button
 Controls the range of pulse width modulation, or the type of waveform morphing
 - **Limited PWM 3%-97%** (yellow - default)
-- **Full PWM 0%-100%** (orange)
+- **Full PWM 0%-100%** (orange) Values of 0% or 100% yield constant low or high output, with no oscillation
 - **Morph triangle <--> square <--> saw** (purple)

-Note that at 0% and 100% the square wave output will be a constant high or low value, with no oscillation.

 ##### Saw Shape Mode button
 - **log/exp** (yellow - default)